Lötschberg Tunnel

 The Lötschberg Tunnel is a 14.61 km long railway tunnel on the Lötschberg Line, which connects Spiez and Brig at the northern end of the Simplon Tunnel cutting through the Bernese Alps of Switzerland.
-Its ends are at the towns of Kandersteg (2 km away) in the canton of Berne and Goppenstein in the canton of Valais.
+Its ends are at the towns of Kandersteg (2 km away) in the canton of Bern and Goppenstein in the canton of Valais.
 The top elevation of the tunnel is 1240 m above sea level, this is the highest point of the main Swiss railway network.

 Construction began in 1907 and suffered delays by several severe accidents.